Yoga for Beginners: Do’s & Don’ts For Your First Yoga Practice

 This will happen a lot too.
 Even if you are very fit in other physical activities, Yoga will be working in your muscles and ligaments in a total different way.
 There is a lot of “let go” combined with holding a pose and it takes time to find this balance.
 The more you practice the better you will be, as anything in life.
 Part of the Yoga learning is that you’ll become aware of what your body can do and what it can’t.
 You will learn to respect its limits and enjoy being with your body and slowly shaping your body with Yoga.

 If you fall, take your time and catch up from where you stopped or take a break.
+A good type of Yoga for beginners is the gentle Yin Yoga for Beginners practice, where you’ll have more time to be aware of what you’re doing.

 Even the most experiences yogis fall in some most challenging poses.
 It is part of learning and again, nobody cares.
 The more you do, the better you’ll get a hold of balance poses.

 After working hard, the last part of a Yoga class is to end in Savasana (Corpse Pose), which is lying down, eyes closed, letting the relaxation take your body.
 It is the most pleasant part of your practice, where the sense of calmness welcomes being still, lying on the floor, breathing peacefully.
+Learn about the basic Yoga Poses here, just so you’re more prepared if you’re just starting.

 It is when you might catch yourself dozzing-off.
 Believe me, it happens a lot.
 I do it all the time and I have even heard people snoring during this brief 5 min.